mjpost/bibsearch/README.md

     pip3 install bibsearch

-`bibsearch` requires SQLite with full-text search support.
+`bibsearch` works best with SQLite with full-text search support.
 This causes no performance degradation to SQLite, but is unfortunately not part of the default installation.
 If you are on a Mac and have [brew](https://brew.sh/) installed, you can get this with